Resources

 If you are interested in taking Career Connect, please contact your school counselor to register for next semester’s classes.

-If a student, age 16 or over, wants to earn high school graduation credit for Worksite Learning, they will need to secure paid employment.
+If a student, age 16 or over, wants to earn high school graduation credit for working, they will need to secure paid employment or apply to one of the district’s approved internship programs.
 A parent or legal guardian will need to give written permission for a student to participate, and Mr. Ruiz will visit the site to help make sure all policies are followed and to supervise student progress.

 180 documented work hours are required to earn .5 CTE credit per semester.
 If a student works 360 hours they can earn 1 full credit.
 Hours can only be counted toward credit after the student, parent, employer and CCLC have signed the necessary forms.

-For more information please email dpruiz@seattleschools.org or stop by Room 105A in the Counseling Office.
-If you are certain you want to participate, please book an appointment with Mr. Ruiz to begin the process.
+For more information please email ewrho@seattleschools.org or stop by Room 110/110A across the Counseling Office.

 Internship and Work-based Learning Program Listings